seraphgrid/pulsar/README.md

 | dmenu-wallpapers   | Set or view wallpaper quickly. |
 | dmenu-xresources   | Parse the selected xresources file (can be usefull when changing theme of awesomewm, terminal or others. |

-# A lot of effort was put into this project, please donate and credit me.
+# Support.

+I am born dyslexic and mentally ill, it took a lot of effort to make this project.
+Please donate me at: [https://www.paypal.me/alexthegreat600]
+Please contribute to this project, it can't be done without your help.

 - The future changes can break your config.
 - Scirpts that start's with `t` can be opened using terminal.